Senior Poster Session (Class of 2024)

 Senior Comprehensive

-The graduating class of 2024 must satisfy the capstone requirement of the CS major by registering and satisfactorily completing CPSC 099 (Senior Comprehensive).
+The graduating class must satisfy the capstone requirement of the CS major by registering and satisfactorily completing CPSC 099 (Senior Comprehensive).
 As part of CPSC 099, students will create a poster based on a project from a course taken in the Computer Science Department at Swarthmore or a summer research project with a Swarthmore CS faculty member.
-Students will present their poster at the poster session for CS senior majors (November 28-30, 2023).
+Students will present their poster at the first poster session for CS senior majors (November 18-19, 2024).
+A second session will be held during Spring semester.
 Courses taken off-campus or cross-listed from other departments are typically not eligible.

 The poster session allows all students to design and present on a topic of their choice, which is an important goal for our culminating experience.